ShangWuYangLiu/Practical_project-second_garde/README.md

 7.Write a circuit to prove that your CET6 grade is larger than 425.

     a.Your grade info is like (cn_id, grade, year, sig_by_moe).
 These grades are published as commitments onchain by MoE.

     b.When you got an interview from an employer, you can prove to them that you have passed the exam without letting them know the exact grade.

     The commitment scheme used by MoE is SHA256-based.

-  a. commit = SHA256(cn_id, grade, year, sig_by_moe, r)
+    a.commit = SHA256(cn_id, grade, year, sig_by_moe, r)

 **参考文献**